mattorp/syn-http/README.md

 It will include a CLI tool later to avoid having to clone this repo.
 Note that this should not be used to build upon for now.
 It's in a very early stage of development.
 I just needed the functionality for now, but a cleaner solution will be implemented later.

-Note that this is not affiliated with the team behind Synesthesia, and has only limited support.
-For problems, please open an issue here.
+Note that this is not affiliated with the team behind Synesthesia.
+For problems or suggestions please open an issue here.

 For the official Synesthesia OSC interface, you can find documentation [here](https://synesthesia.live/docs/manual/osc.html)